 We've gathered together 10 of our favourites that allow users to get things down on the page quickly and with as little fuss as possible.

-As you would expect from a product synonymous with document creation, Word is a powerful app that has pretty much anything you'd need for something as simple as a short letter right up to detailed reports with graphics and charts.
+Word is a powerful app that has pretty much anything you'd need for something as simple as a short letter right up to detailed reports with graphics and charts.

 There are handy features like Smart Look Up, which allows users to select a word or phrase in a document and access information about the term from the web.
 There's also a Resume Reading feature that auto-bookmarks your reading position in a document and takes you back there when you re-open it.
+Plus, the Editor will suggest grammatical and structural improvements to your sentances so that all your prose is as clear as possible.
+The built-in Microsoft Translator is present for language duties, and you'll also find tools for scaleable vector graphics and 3D images.

 If you prefer the minimalist approach to writing, there are no shortage of apps on the Mac App Store from which to choose. iA Writer was one of the first and remains among the very best.